Cornstalks on the Gate for Halloween

 Zucchini Primavera

 My mother’s handwriting has become spidery in the old note I find in the recipe scrapbook.
 It is dated “7 September,” but what year?
 Perhaps in the early eighties, about 25 years ago now.
-As usual, she writes elegantly:
+As usual, she writes simply and elegantly:

 “We have had some lovely rain.
 Many of my flowers perished in the heat, but I have a row of baby zinnias in the garden, and they are joyous.”

 The color and intensity make you think of spring, though zucchini is an old mainstay of a summer vegetable, ever and always.
+Never mind.
+Any dish this green, this delicate, and this intense needs to be called “primavera.”

 How simple is it?
 For every main-dish serving you will need one medium-large zucchini, enough for a cup of drained, grated zucchini; three tablespoons of flour, one well-beaten egg, a pinch of salt, a little bit of cheese, and perhaps a couple of cherry tomatoes or ripe olives.